Bookmark and Share Printer Friendly Team Member Info

 6) Fall and Spring quarters, in that order, are the ones where if you have to schedule a class that conflicts with practice they are the time to do it.
 Fall first because we're not in season for games that count toward standings and national rankings.
 Our league and national championships are in the spring.
 However, if you're choosing between Fall Ball and Winter/Spring for when to take a course make sure it's offered and you will be able to get into it (early enough pass time, etc.).

 7) None of these guidelines are meant to indicate it's okay to schedule a class during practice.
-See #1 & #3, above.
+See #1, 2 & 3, above.

 Team Dues & Fundraising

 The amounts required to meet the budget are set annually by the leadership.
-For 2012-13 the Rec Sports student-athlete registration fee is $35 and the First Dues installment of $205 is typically paid Fall Quarter, but is due when you join the program even if that's Winter Quarter.
-The Second Dues installment of $795 covers both Winter & Spring quarters and is due annually at the end of January.
-The total for team dues is $1,000 per player regardless of whether a player participates in Fall Ball or joins late.
-This is because dues paid include team gear like practice gear, shorts, shirts and sweats or warm-ups that players keep.
-Remaining on the team is a requirement for receiving team gear.
-A player forfeits her rights to team gear if she quits the program.
+The Rec Sports student-athlete registration fee is $35 and the First Dues installment of $400 is typically paid Fall Quarter, but is due when you join the program even if that's Winter Quarter.
+The Second Dues installment of $600 (B Team) or $850 (A Team) covers both Winter & Spring quarters and is due at the end of January.

 Team Funding Sources